813.250.0500

-Many of our clients ask the same question – “What kinds of DUI cases have you taken in the past, and what was the outcome of those cases?”
-If you would like to view the case results, you must read the following disclaimer:
+Many of our clients ask the same question: “What kinds of cases have you taken in the past, and what was the outcome in those cases?”
+If you would like to view the case results in felony and misdemeanor cases listed below, please read the following disclaimer:

 • The Florida Bar does not approve or routinely review case results posted by attorneys.